-Unit Level 4 Unit R eference CU3 TQT 167 Unit Grading Str ucture Pass/Fail (65% pass boundary) Assessment Guidance Written Exam Written Exar n (online) Learning O utcomes - The Le earner will: Syllabus - The Learner can: Demonstrate an understanding of administration system design - (A) Analyse each of the following: System requirements Contractual enrolment, automatic enrolment and re-enrolment processes Interfaces with payroll and human resources Data protection Straight through processing Online functionality Cyber security ongoir nstrate an unde ng scheme requ cations for payr irements and (A) Explain the requirements for each of the following: New employees, contractual enrolment and automatic enrolment Employees opting-out and re-enrolment processes Renewals/interfaces and disclosure Record keeping Relevant Pensions Regulator Codes of Practice and guidance notes nstrate an unders ain features of a ment - (A) Define Jobholders and Workers (B) Explain the following: Staging dates Postponement (C) Distinguish between the different options for Qualifying Schemes (D) Explain the administrative requirements (E) Describe the communication requirements and timescales (F) Explain compliance and the Pensions Regulator (G) Describe the main features of a master trust (H) Explain the main characteristics of NEST
+Unit I ovol 4 Unit Reference CU3 Unit Number H/650/7363 TQT 120 ading Structure Pass/Fail (65% pass boundary) Guidance s - The Learner will - 1. understanding of vstem design (A) Analyse each of the following: system requirements contractual enrolment, automatic enrolment and re-enrolment processes interfaces with payroll and human resources data protection end to end processing online functionality cyber security 2. ongoin g scheme understanding of requirements and payroll and HR (A) Explain the requirements for each of the following: new employees, contractual enrolment and automatic enrolment employees opting-out and re-enrolment processes divorce, court orders and pension credit members individual bankruptcy renewals/interfaces and disclosure record keeping relevant Pensions Regulator Codes of Practice and guidance notes 3. in feature: understanding of s of automatic (A) Define Jobholders and Workers (B) Explain the following: staging dates postponement (C) Distinguish between the different options for Qualifying Schemes (D) Explain the administrative requirements (E) Describe the communication requirements and timescales (F) Explain compliance and the Pensions Regulator

 4. Understand the main features of employee communication with saving for retirement 5.
-Describe the procedures required for the different taxation allowances (A) Outline the importance of effective communication and identify the different methods of communication: Electronic or paper based Face to face (B) Distinguish between statutory disclosure requirements and those arising from best practice (A) Explain the requirements for each of the following: Annual Allowance, including Tapered Annual Allowance and Money Purchase Annual Allowance Lifetime Allowance 6.
-Demonstrate an understanding of the key features of delivering pension benefits The various protection regimes (A) Analyse each of the following: Different service delivery models e.g. outsourcing, cosourcing, front office/back office, off shoring Organisation of work Professional Advisors - their roles and responsibilities Service delivery models Target setting 7.
-Outline the various benefit crystallisation events when an individual leaves a workplace pension scheme and understand the advantages and disadvantages, administrative requirements including the provision of guidance and risks associated with different benefit options (A) Describe the options on early leaving, refunds, deferred benefits, transfers (in and out) (B) Define the retirement options before normal retirement age, including redundancy and ill-health (C) Identify the benefits payable on death (D) Explain the options available arising from divorce and the dissolution of civil partnerships (E) Describe the retirement options: Ill-health retirement Phased retirement Flexible retirement Lump sum options including trivial commutation Uncrystallised funds pension lump sums Income drawdown (capped and flexible) Different types of annuities Scheme pensions 8.
-Demonstrate an understanding of accounts and treasury requirements (A) Explain the requirements for each of the following: Timing of contribution payments Money transfer processes and authorities Record keeping Reporting Reconciliation processes Accounting standards
+Describe the procedures required for the different taxation allowances (A) Outline the importance of effective communication and identify the different methods of communication: electronic or paper based face to face (B) Distinguish between statutory disclosure requirements and those arising from best practice (A) Explain the requirements for each of the following: Annual Allowance, including Tapered Annual Allowance and Money Purchase Annual Allowance Lifetime Allowance the various protection regimes 6.
+Demonstrate an understanding of the key features of delivering pension benefits (A) Analyse each of the following: different service delivery models e.g. outsourcing, cosourcing, front office/back office, off shoring organisation of work key stakeholders - their roles and responsibilities service delivery models target setting 7.
+Outline the various benefit crystallisation events when an individual leaves a workplace pension scheme and understand the advantages and disadvantages, administrative requirements including the provision of guidance and risks associated with different benefit options (A) Describe the options on early leaving, refunds, deferred benefits, transfers (in and out) (B) Define the options before retirement, including redundancy and ill-health (C) Identify the benefits payable on death (D) Explain the options available arising from divorce and the dissolution of civil partnerships (E) Describe the retirement options: ill-health retirement phased retirement flexible retirement lump sum options including trivial commutation uncrystallised funds pension lump sums income drawdown (capped and flexible) different types of annuities 8.
+Demonstrate an understanding of accounts and treasury requirements (A) Explain the requirements for each of the following: timing of contribution payments money transfer processes and authorities record keeping reporting reconciliation processes accounting standards